Marcell Ozuna Player Props: Braves vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.2 K/9, the 10th-best in MLB.
+- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks 10th in the league.

-- The Orioles' 4.56 team ERA ranks 19th among all league pitching staffs.
+- The Orioles have a 4.59 team ERA that ranks 19th among all league pitching staffs.

-- Orioles pitchers combine to surrender 39 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- The Orioles rank 18th in baseball in home runs surrendered (41 total, 1.2 per game).

-- Bradish (1-1 with a 6.14 ERA and 14 strikeouts in 14 2/3 innings pitched) makes the start for the Orioles, his fifth of the season.
+- The Orioles are sending Wells (2-1) to make his sixth start of the season.
+He is 2-1 with a 3.34 ERA and 27 strikeouts through 35 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.